-Make your home's front entrance an inviting focal point: Add a few well-chosen and nicely arranged container plants on either side of the front door or near the entry.
+Make your home's front entrance an inviting focal point: Add a landscaping or a few nicely arranged container plants on either side of the front door or near the entry.
 Vary the plant and container sizes and arrange containers on multiple levels.

 Add sparkle to the front entry with stylish -- and consistent -- exterior hardware.
 House numbers, mailboxes, porch lights, and more are easy upgrades to make.
 Also, the door handle is the first thing many guests will touch, so invest in a high-quality lockset that will give a subtle-but-solid first impression to guests when you invite them to come inside.